lmriccardo/libcnet/Note.md

 - [?]
 Add Documentation Strings to Function declaration in .h files
 - [x] Find a way to handle the problem above (**PROBLEM 1**)
 - [x] Create a simple Linked List
+- [] Change all the functions returning char pointers to function taking a destination buffer

 Legend: